When it comes to diet and managing weight loss after gastric sleeve surgery, it can be difficult to choose the best approach for you.

 Is your diet balanced with resistant starch?

-Research is showing that resistant starch helps stabilize blood sugar and insulin levels; both of which can affect the feelings of hunger as well as assisting with a healthy gut and overall healthier immune system.
-All of which are very important to anyone who has had weight loss surgery.
+Research shows that resistant starch can help stabilize blood sugar and insulin levels; both of which can affect feelings of hunger as well as assist with a healthy gut and immune system.

-There are no guidelines yet for how much resistant starch one should have.
-The key is to make sure your carbohydrate choices are mostly high in fiber.
-A good first goal for fiber is 25 grams per day.
-Food sources high in resistant starch are rolled oats, cashews, beans, lentils, peas, green bananas, and potatoes with skin.
+There are no guidelines on how much resistant starch should be in our daily diet, but the key to eating carbs is ensuring they are high in fiber.
+A daily intake goal for fiber is more than 20 grams.
+High-fiber food sources include rolled oats, cashews, beans, lentils, peas, green bananas, and potatoes with skin.

 Helpful Resources